prestodb/rfcs/RFC-0004-functions-stats.md

 [`ScalarStatsCalculator`](https://github.com/prestodb/presto/blob/0.289-edge7/presto-main/src/main/java/com/facebook/presto/cost/ScalarStatsCalculator.java#L118))

 For other functions the optimizer cannot estimate statistics since it is unaware of how source stats need to be transformed.
 When these scalar functions appear in join clause, unknown stats are propagated.
-This results in suboptimal plan, following example from TPCDS q24 further illustrate this point.
+This results in suboptimal plan, following example query further illustrate this point.
 [Related Issues](#related-issues) [1] and [2] are examples of queries we could have been optimized better if there was some way to derive source stats.
 [VariableStatsEstimate](https://github.com/prestodb/presto/blob/0.289-edge7/presto-main/src/main/java/com/facebook/presto/cost/VariableStatsEstimate.java#L35) is used to store stats and `VariableStatsEstimate.unknown()` is propagated in cases where stats are missing (Shown below as `?` )